-Fecal grab samples (~200 g) will be collected once daily for 3 consecutive days at early morning (day 1), noon (day 2), and late afternoon (day 3) by stimulating defecation or collected directly from the rectum.
-Samples will be pooled by cow based on fresh weight over the 3 days to obtain a single composite and stored at -20°C. At the end of each sampling week, composited fecal samples will be thawed, oven-dried at 55°C, ground (1-mm screen), and sent to a commercial laboratory (Dairy One) to be analyzed for the same nutrients done for feeds (see above).
-Approximately 0.5-g of total mixed ration, individual feed ingredients, and feces will be placed in 100-cm2 bags (n = 3 replicates/sample) and incubated in the rumen of a rumen-fistulated lactating dairy cow for 12 days to determine the concentration of indigestible acid detergent fiber as reported by Resende et al. (2015).
-Indigestible acid detergent fiber will be used as an intrinsic marker to estimate fecal output of N and nutrient digestibility (Resende et al., 2015).
-A conventional, rumen-fistulated cow housed at the University of New Hampshire Fairchild Dairy Teaching and Research Center will be used as fistulation surgery usually requires the use of antibiotics, which are not allowed under the National Organic Program rules.
+Fecal grab samples (~200 g) were collected once daily for 5 consecutive days at 6 am, 9 am, noon, 3 pm, and 6 pm by stimulating defecation or collected directly from the rectum.
+Samples were pooled by cow based on fresh weight over the 5 days to obtain a single composite and stored at -20°C. At the end of each sampling week, composited fecal samples were thawed, oven-dried at 55°C, ground (1-mm screen), and sent to a commercial laboratory (Dairy One) to be analyzed for crude protein, ash, and neutral and acid detergent fiber.
+Approximately 0.5-g of total mixed ration, individual feed ingredients, and feces were placed in 100-cm2 bags (n = 3 replicates/sample) and incubated in the rumen of a ruminally-fistulated lactating dairy cow for 12 days to determine the concentration of indigestible acid detergent fiber.
+Indigestible acid detergent fiber was used as an intrinsic marker to estimate fecal output of N and nutrient digestibility.
+However, this procedure will be repeated because the digestibility results came too low and we are not confident that the data are reliable.

-Spot urine samples will be taken once daily for 3 consecutive days concurrently with the fecal samples by massaging the pudendal nerve located below the vulva.
-Samples (~200 mL) will be diluted with 0.072 N sulfuric acid to prevent N losses, pooled over the 3 days by cow, and stored at -20°C until analyzed for creatinine, allantoin, uric acid, urea, ammonia, and total N using colorimetric methods (Broderick et al., 2007).
-Daily urinary volume will be estimated based on the concentration of creatinine assuming a constant creatinine excretion rate of 29 mg/kg of body weight (Valadares et al., 1999).
-Urinary excretion of total N and total purine derivatives (allantoin plus uric acid) will be calculated based on their concentration in the urine multiplied by the urinary volume.
-Intake of N, and N output in milk, feces, and urine will be used to calculate N balance and N use efficiency.
-Total purine derivatives will be used as intrinsic microbial markers to estimate microbial protein synthesis (Broderick et al., 2007).
+Spot urine samples were collected once daily for 5 consecutive days concurrently with the fecal samples by massaging the pudendal nerve located below the vulva.
+Samples (~200 mL) were diluted with 0.072 N sulfuric acid to prevent N losses, pooled over the 5 days by cow, and stored at -20°C until analyzed for creatinine, allantoin, uric acid, urea, and total N using colorimetric methods.
+Daily urinary volume was estimated based on the concentration of creatinine assuming a constant creatinine excretion rate of 29 mg/kg of body weight.
+Urinary excretion of total N and total purine derivatives (allantoin plus uric acid) were calculated based on their concentration in the urine multiplied by the urinary volume.
+Total purine derivatives were used as intrinsic microbial markers to estimate microbial protein synthesis.

-Methane and carbon dioxide emissions will be measured using the GreenFeed system (C-Lock Inc., Rapid City, South Dakota; see Facilities and Equipment) throughout the 2-week covariate and 12-week data and sample collection periods.
-The GreenFeed operates by releasing a bait feed up to 5 times per feeding event with a minimum of 45 s apart triggered by a radio frequency ear tag and the cow’s head located inside the feed manger resulting in accurate breath sampling and near real-time analysis of methane and carbon dioxide emissions using built-in non-dispersive infrared gas sensors.
-Gas sampling will be conducted according to the voluntary visits of the cows to the GreenFeed unit, usually 4 to 5 times/day.
+Methane emissions were measured using the GreenFeed system (C-Lock Inc., Rapid City, SD) throughout the 2-week covariate and 6-week sampling collection periods.
+The GreenFeed operates by releasing a bait feed up to 5 times per feeding event with a minimum of 45 s apart triggered by a radio frequency ear tag and the cow’s head located inside the feed manger resulting in accurate breath sampling and near real-time analysis of methane emissions using built-in non-dispersive infrared gas sensors.
+Gaseous measurements were done during voluntary visits of the cows to the GreenFeed unit, usually 4 to 5 times daily.

-Data will be analyzed using the MIXED procedure of SAS according to a randomized complete block design with repeated measures over time.
-The statistical model will include treatments, block, week, interactions, and the covariate period.
-Block and block × treatment effects will be considered random, whereas all other model terms will be considered fixed.
+Data were analyzed using the MIXED procedure of SAS according to a randomized complete block design with repeated measures over time.
+The statistical model included treatments, block, week, interactions, and the covariate period (i.e., baseline).
+Block and block × treatment effects were considered random, whereas all other model terms were considered fixed terms

-We were able to establish 3 legume-grass cropping systems as originally proposed: 1) alfalfa-grass mixture, 2) red clover-grass mixture, and birdsfoot trefoil-grass mixture.
-Last fall all 3 fields were harvested as baleage and yielded 197 bales distributed as: 68 alfalfa-grass bales, 75 red clover-grass bales, and 54 birdsfoot trefoil-grass bales.
-The botanical composition of the alfalfa-grass and red clover-grass baleage was as expected with a greater proportion of legumes than grasses.
-However, the birdsfoot trefoil-grass botanical composition was not was expected and resulted in much less proportion of legume than grass.
-In addition, field was “spotty” with some parts where birdsfoot trefoil were well established and other points in which birdsfoot was present at all.
-Therefore, we decided not to use the birdsfoot trefoil-grass baleage in the feeding trial this time.
-The experiment will begin in mid-February, 2019 with cows fed 2 treatments: alfalfa-grass mixture versus red clover-grass mixture.
-We will continue monitoring the birdsfoot trefoil field this year as this legume is more slowing to establish compared with alfalfa and red clover.
+We were able to establish 3 legume-grass cropping systems as originally proposed: 1) alfalfa-meadow fescue-timothy grass mixture, 2) red clover-meadow fescue-timothy grass mixture, and birdsfoot trefoil-meadow fescue-timothy grass mixture.
+All 3 fields were harvested as baleage and yielded 197 bales in 3 cuttings distributed as follows: 68 ALF-grass bales, 75 RC-grass bales, and 54 birdsfoot trefoil-grass bales.
+The botanical composition of the ALF-grass and RC-grass baleages was as expected with a greater proportion of legumes than grasses (Table 1).
+However, the birdsfoot trefoil-grass baleage botanical composition was not was a expected and resulted in much less proportion of legume than grass.
+In addition, the field was “spotty” with some parts where birdsfoot trefoil were partially established and other areas where birdsfoot was not present at all.
+Therefore, we decided not to use the birdsfoot trefoil-grass baleage in the feeding trial.
+Note that the proportion of legumes increased substantially at expense of grasses from cutting 2 to 3 for both ALF- and RC-grass mixtures (Table 1).

 Education & Outreach Activities and Participation Summary